Kunl19/Backstage/packages/catalog-model/examples/README.md

-# Example Entities
+# Mercedes Backstage

-This is a set of example entities that you can make use of to demonstrate basic Backstage features.
+This is a set of example entities for a POC application